sandy-tasks/Hotel-Booking-Demand-Analysis/README.md

 Seasonality Trends: Grouped data by arrival_date_month to calculate the Average ADR, identifying the peak revenue periods.

 Service Distribution: Analyzed the frequency of meal_type selections across both City and Resort hotels.

+Data Visualization (The "Share" Phase)
+I developed a clean, professional Executive Dashboard to translate data into visual stories.

+ADR Seasonality Chart: A combined bar and line chart showing that August is the highest revenue month with an Average Daily Rate of $140.10, while January is the lowest.

+Meal Preference Analysis: A bar chart clearly identifying Bed & Breakfast (BB) as the dominant guest choice across both City and Resort hotels.

+Executive Summary: Integrated a dedicated "Insight Box" to provide immediate value to stakeholders without requiring deep data dives.

+Key Insights & Recommendations (The "Act" Phase)
+Based on the analysis, I propose the following actions:

+Dynamic Pricing: Increase marketing efforts and premium pricing for August to capitalize on peak demand.

+Occupancy Strategy: Introduce "Early Bird" or "Winter Escape" promotions in January to boost the lowest ADR month of the year.

+Operational Focus: Ensure kitchen and inventory supply chains are optimized for Bed & Breakfast services, as this is the most consistent revenue driver in the service category.